-- For EBBs, it is possible to set the open/close indicator independently for each component trade and each TES trade side. - EBBs only support the basket operation types New and Amendment.
-Substituting is not available as an amendment for EBB. - For EBBs, the buyer and seller of a basket trade are able to freely choose per component trade to be a buyer or seller, including a mix of buyer and seller roles for the component trades.
+- For EBBs, it is possible to set the open/close indicator independently for each component trade and each TES trade side. - EBBs only support the basket operation types New and Amendment. - For EBBs, the buyer and seller of a basket trade are able to freely choose per component trade to be a buyer or seller, including a mix of buyer and seller roles for the component trades.
 Particularly, this applies to basket trades which are entered with the basket operation type New. - EBBs do not have an overall basket trade price as BTRFs do. - For EBBs, the specification of a basket profile is not supported. - Component trades of EBB trades are reported the same way as other TES trades in the market data.
-In contrast to BTRF trades, no special indicator is used to mark them as out of sequence in depth incremental messages.
+In contrast to BTRF trades, no special indicator is used to mark them as out of sequence in depth incremental messages. - For BTRF, any third party, not only the counterparties or the broker that originally entered the basket, can initiate an amendment of a basket. - For BTRF, the initiating user has the option to set the Optional Early Termination (OET) flag, which entitles the buyer to close the basket at any given time.